MicrosoftDocs/win32/desktop-src/WmiSdk/--classoperationevent.md

 ---
-Description: Is a base class for all intrinsic events that relate to a class. ms.assetid: 554bbabd-2639-40f5-8786-6df2188db0ec ms.tgt_platform: multiple
+description: Is a base class for all intrinsic events that relate to a class. ms.assetid: 554bbabd-2639-40f5-8786-6df2188db0ec ms.tgt_platform: multiple
 title: '__ClassOperationEvent class'